EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 2. Drag all of your `BIN` files to the box that writes `Drop your .bin files here!`
 3. Create a new text file using a text editor of your choice and copy the outputted text in the white box below into the newly created text file
 2. Save the newly created text file and name it `GAMENAME.cue`
     * The file name of the `CUE` file is up to you.
-However, it is recommended you match the `CUE` file as closely as possible to the game name so Steam ROM Manager and EmulationStation-DE can scrape the appropriate game art or game info
+However, it is recommended you match the `CUE` file as closely as possible to the game name so Steam ROM Manager and ES-DE can scrape the appropriate game art or game info
 4. Move your newly created `CUE` file to the same folder as the `BIN` files corresponding to the `CUE` file

 ***